Search

 Option 2.
 Mom and dad talk to their tax adviser about the most tax-efficient strategy.
 He informs them that: 1) their estate is small enough that no federal or MO estate taxes would apply, and 2) they could eliminate all taxes if they cause their children to inherit the land after their deaths.
 Because inherited assets receive a “step-up in basis” to fair market value on the date of the owner’s death, this would be the most tax efficient strategy and would effectively eliminate all taxes.

 Option 3.
 Mom and dad talk about their situation with their tax adviser, but they want their children to enjoy the money now and not wait.
 So, he mentions some options to legally avoid taxes on their highly appreciated land.
-One of those options is a charitable remainder annuity trust, but there are pros and cons to each option.

 In summary, Option 1 ignores the value of tax-reduction planning and causes the largest loss of family wealth to taxes.
 Option 2 assumes that time is not an important consideration and that all the siblings would rather have more money later than less money sooner.
 (The health of the parents could have an impact on this decision.)
 Option 3 seeks to provide the children with current proceeds from the sale of land in a tax-efficient way.